Gravitational waves from strong first order phase transitions: First-order phase transitions

 \subsection{Analytical expectations}

 In this section, we give general arguments for the expected form of the power spectra and decorrelation functions for mildly relativistic velocity fields.

-Both velocity power spectra are expected on causality grounds \cite{Durrer:2003ja} to go as $k^5$ at wavenumbers much less than the inverse bubble spacing, $kR_* \ll 1$.
+Both velocity power spectra are expected on causality grounds~\cite{Durrer:2003ja} to go as $k^5$ at wavenumbers much less than the inverse bubble spacing, $kR_* \ll 1$.
 The argument is that bubble nucleation is a causal process, and so the resulting two-point equal-time velocity correlations must vanish for separations greater than the causal horizon.
 The spectral density is therefore analytic in $k$.
 The velocity is a vector, and the universe is held to be isotropic.
 Therefore the spectral density of the velocity field cannot be a constant as $k \to 0$.
 Hence the spectral density goes as $k^2$, and the power spectrum as $k^5$.

 At high wavenumbers, $kR_* \gg 1$, the compressional and vortical correlators are expected to behave differently.
 The compressional modes have shocks which appear already at the bubble expansion stage, which continue to propagate after the transitions are complete.
-The power spectrum of a velocity field with discontinuities goes as $k^{-1}$ at large $k$ \cite{Dahl:2021wyk,Dahl:2024eup}: this is therefore the expected form for the compressional modes at all times.
+The power spectrum of a velocity field with discontinuities goes as $k^{-1}$ at large $k$~\cite{Dahl:2021wyk,Dahl:2024eup}: this is therefore the expected form for the compressional modes at all times.

-The vortical modes should develop turbulence and evolve towards a Kolmogorov spectrum, which for the power spectrum as we define it is $k^{-2/3}$ \cite{Auclair:2022jod}.
+The vortical modes should develop turbulence and evolve towards a Kolmogorov spectrum, which for our definition of the velocity power spectrum is $k^{-2/3}$ \cite{Auclair:2022jod}.
 However, this takes several eddy turn-over times.
 As far as we are aware, there are no theoretical predictions for the initial power spectrum of the vortical modes laid down by bubble collisions.

 The decorrelation functions of the compressional modes are expected to be dominated by their oscillatory behaviour, taking the form \cite{Hindmarsh:2019phv}

 For purely vortical modes, the expectation for the decorrelation function is that it follows the Kraichnan sweeping model~\cite{kraichnan:1964}